gristlabs/grist-help/help/limits.md

 ## API limits

+Free plans are limited to 5,000 API calls per document per day.
+Pro plans raise the limit to 40,000 calls per document per day.

-Free plans may be limited to 5 API requests per second per document.
+Free plans may be rate limited to 5 API requests per second per document.
 The team plan does not impose such a rate limit.

 Separately, there is a concurrency limit of 10 for all plans: if 10 authorized API requests are